Hats-Protocol/proposal-hatter/docs/spec.md

 ## 7) Invariants

-- Exact‑bytes execution: only the stored `hatsMulticall` bytes can be executed.
+- Exact‑bytes execution: only the stored `hatsMulticall` bytes can be executed when present.
+Funding‑only proposals (empty `hatsMulticall`) execute without a Hats call.
 - Atomicity: if the Hats call fails, nothing changes (no funding approval).
 - Spend monotonicity and authority:
   - `allowanceRemaining` increases only via successful `execute` or via Owner admin `setAllowance`/`decreaseAllowance`.
   - `allowanceRemaining` decreases only via `withdraw` or Owner admin `decreaseAllowance`/`setAllowance`.
   - Maximum allowance per hat is `type(uint88).max` for storage optimization while maintaining sufficient range.
 - Treasury custody: committee has no access; Proposal Hatter is the only actor orchestrating transfers via the Safe's AllowanceModule within owner‑set module limits.
-- Replay safety: `proposalId` binds chain, this contract, Hats core target, payload bytes, recipient hat, token, amount, timelock, and salt.
+- Replay safety: `proposalId` binds chain, this contract, Hats Protocol target, payload bytes, recipient hat, token, amount, timelock, and salt.
 Identical inputs with the same salt are deduped; choosing a new salt permits a fresh proposal for the same payload.
 - State machine: No execution if state ∈ {`ProposalState.Escalated`, `ProposalState.Canceled`, `ProposalState.Defeated`, `ProposalState.Executed`}.

 ---